-The UF Natural Area Teaching Lab is temporarily closed.
-For more information, visit our Reopening Procedures page.
+The UF Natural Area Teaching Lab is now open.
+For more information about visiting the Florida Museum, visit our Reopening Procedures page.

 Walk behind the Museum into the Natural Area Teaching Laboratory, dedicated to teaching students and the public about ecology and biodiversity.
 Self-guided nature trails explore three upland ecosystems and an ecologically engineered stormwater retention basin.

 - Upland Pine Trail (0.3 mi) Explore one of north Florida’s most common ecosystems on this trail through pines, shrubs, grasses and a variety of colorful wildflowers.

 - Old Field Trail (0.3 mi) “Old Fields” are abandoned agricultural fields and can eventually become forests again through the natural succession of plants.